 The cost and availability of imported goods and services can also be affected by non-tariff barriers such as regulation, and Brexit may affect the way some goods used by optical practices are regulated.

 Will Brexit affect the regulation of optical devices and medicines?

 Brexit is unlikely to have an immediate effect on the regulations governing optical devices and medicines in the UK.

-In the event of a no-deal Brexit the UK will no longer be covered by the European regulatory arrangements for medicines and medical devices.
+In the event of a Brexit with no EU trade deal at the end of the transition period in December 2020, the UK will no longer be covered by the European regulatory arrangements for medicines and medical devices.
 The UK's Medicines & Healthcare products Regulatory Agency (MHRA) will take on these responsibilities.
 However, the UK Government has said that it will continue to recognise medical devices that are approved for the EU market and CE-marked, and that it will give manufacturers at least two years' notice if this changes.

-In the longer run, a no-deal Brexit could affect the way the rules are enforced, particularly for import and exports.
+In the longer run, a Brexit with no EU trade deal could affect the way the rules are enforced, particularly for import and exports.

 Spectacle frames, lenses and contact lenses are regulated as medical devices under EU and UK law, and optical practices use a range of regulated medicines.
 The MHRA has said that the UK Government wants “to retain a close working partnership with both EU and other global regulators to ensure patients continue to have timely access to safe medicines and medical innovations”, but that the exact nature of the MHRA’s relationship with EU regulators will depend on the outcome of Brexit negotiations.

 As with trade tariffs, the future shape of regulation will be partly a political decision for the UK Government, and partly a matter of international negotiation.
 The UK’s current policy aim on the regulation of goods seems to be to remain harmonised with EU rules unless and until the UK decides to diverge from them.
 However, it may be challenging to persuade the EU to agree to this.